Call for Artists 2026

 Criteria for Selection:

-- Applicant demonstrates artistic or culinary excellence and professionalism (30)
+- Applicant demonstrates artistic excellence and professionalism.
+(30)

-- Proposed project demonstrates originality in its exploration of the theme (40)
+- Proposed project will appeal to teachers and students in its exploration of the theme.
+(40)

 Submission Requirements: